Drugmaker seeks to block Nebraska from using execution drugs

 Associated Press

-Nebraska state officials have refused to identify the source of their drugs, but Fresenius Kabi alleges the state's drug is stored in 30 milliliter vials.
-Fresenius Kabi said it's the only company that makes vials in that size.
+Nebraska state officials have refused to identify the source of their drugs, but Fresenius Kabi alleges the state's supply of the drug is stored in 30 milliliter vials.
+Fresenius Kabi said it's the only company that supplies potassium chloride in vials that size.
+The company said it may also have manufactured the state's supply of cisatracurium, and that Nebraska's use of its drugs would damage its reputation and business relationships.

 "While Fresenius Kabi takes no position on capital punishment, Fresenius Kabi opposes the use of its products for this purpose and therefore does not sell certain drugs to correctional facilities," company attorneys wrote in the lawsuit.